wenext-limited/pr-agent/docs/docs/tools/compliance.md

       </tr>
       <tr>
         <td><b>enable_update_pr_compliance_checkbox</b></td>
-        <td>If set to true, the tool will add an update checkbox to refresh compliance status.
+        <td>If set to true, the tool will add an update checkbox to refresh compliance status following push events.
 Default is true.</td>
       </tr>
       <tr>
         <td><b>enable_help_text</b></td>
-        <td>If set to true, the tool will display a help text in the comment.
+        <td>If set to true, the tool will display help text in the comment.
 Default is false.</td>
       </tr>
     </table>